WaveNet's Precision in EEG Classification: Methods

 \subsection{Training summary}

+The WaveNet and TCN models were trained on different hardware platforms but shared a common optimization strategy.
+Both models employed a custom focal loss function \cite{lin2018focal} to address class imbalance and used Adam optimization with dropout to mitigate overfitting.

-The wavenet model was trained on the Kaggle platform using a Tesla P100 GPU with optimized hardware acceleration.
-A custom focal loss \cite{lin2018focal} function addressed class imbalance, while adaptive dropout and adam were used to improve generalization.
-Key hyperparameters, including batch size, learning rate, and dilation settings, were carefully tuned for optimal performance.
-For a comprehensive overview of the training configuration and hardware specifics, see appendix A.
+WaveNet was trained on the Kaggle platform using a Tesla P100 GPU with optimized hardware acceleration and adaptive dropout, with batch size, learning rate, 36,710 trainable parameters and 2 non trainable parameters (see Appendix A for full details).

-The TCN model training was conducted locally on a MSI Katana laptop using the NVIDIA GeForce RTX 3050 Laptop GPU with mixed-precision acceleration.
-A custom focal loss function \cite{lin2018focal} was used to mitigate class imbalance, while Adam optimization and a fixed dropout of 0.005 within residual blocks supported generalization.
-Key hyperparameters, including dilation rates, batch size (16), learning rate (1e-3), and number of filters (8), were tuned empirically for optimal performance.
+TCN training was conducted locally on an MSI Katana laptop equipped with an NVIDIA GeForce RTX 3050 Laptop GPU using mixed-precision acceleration; fixed dropout (0.005) was applied within residual blocks, and dilation rates, batch size (16), learning rate (1e-3), and number of filters (8) were empirically optimized.
+It contained 4,852 parameters in total, of which 4,402 are trainable.